 - work as experts in communities and networks

 - are orientating towards more demanding assignments requiring expertise

 Specialisation studies are carried out and the expertise is proven in close contact with the working life.
 The studies will strengthen the contact between working life and research and product development made on the field.

 Taking part in a specialisation studies will provide a point of view outside your own working community in which to inspect the challenges, problems and needs for improvement that you may face.
 Completing the studies allows you to use scientific research material in the analysis, evaluation and development of the vocational practices of your own speciality.

-First higher education institutions’ specialisation studies will begin in 2016.
 There will be specialisation studies offered in, for example, cyber security, big data, wound care and tourism, catering and domestic services.
 The act on the new form of education came into force in the beginning of 2015.